Fertility and Family Dynamics in Migrant and Minority Groups

 Next meeting

 The Working Group organizes a side meeting at the next European Population Conference (EPC 2024) in Edinburgh.
-The meeting is planned for 12th June 13:00-16:00.
-More info will come, stay tuned!
+The meeting is planned for 12th June 13:00-17:00.

 New special collection has been published